JDeep1234/image-processing/README.md

 docker run -p 8080:8080 smart-ocr-analyzer
 ```

-For production deployment, consider using AWS SageMaker for the ML model deployment and container orchestration services like AWS ECS or Kubernetes.
+For production deployment, we recommend:
+- AWS SageMaker for ML model deployment (supports GPU acceleration)
+- Container orchestration with AWS ECS or Kubernetes
+- At least 16GB RAM for production workloads
+- GPU instance for faster processing

 ## Environment Variables